 Palapas right on the water, some with tables and cots.
-Well run cool eco campsite owners Antony and Betty.
+Well-run cool eco campsite owners Antony and Betty.
 Camp right next to the beach under Palapas.
 Plenty of fish and bird life.
-Hot Showers, flushing toilets, and potable water.
+Hot showers, flushing toilets, and potable water.
 Wifi included.
 They will charge small items for you like laptops and cameras if need be.
 Tight fit for bigger campers next to a palapa but plenty of space for a bigger RV if you park on the beach in front of the office.
+You can also pay by card with a 3% fee.
+There are no ATMs around here.

 Why?
 By checking in after you’ve visited a place you let others know this place is still functional.
 You can also add or correct any information.